-Whenever a contracting authority is not able to specify a definitive and concrete solution for the contract and launches a tender to which bidders submit solutions.
+Whenever a contracting authority is not able to specify a definitive and specific solution for the contract and launches a tender to which bidders submit solutions.

-■ Partnership for innovation
+Partnership for innovation

-Whenever a contracting authority seeks to contract the performance of R&D into goods, services or innovative works, with the intention of then purchasing them.
+Whenever a contracting authority seeks to contract the performance of research and development ("R&D") into goods, services or innovative works, with the intention of then purchasing them.